BELIEVEfxy/LightSANs/README.md

     year = {2021},
 }
 ````
-If you have any questions for our paper or codes, please send an email to xinyan.fan@ruc.edu.cn.
+If you have any questions for our paper or codes, please send an email to xinyanruc@126.com.